mflas/Project4_GRP6_ML/README.md

 Open the Project_4_Assessment to access the tool

+The machine learning model and Data Analysis is in Project4_Working 2FINAL, accessible via Google Colab.

 - This project dependencies will be installed in this environment.
 - Note: This should contain only python 3.7—and not anaconda.
 ```bash